hauslo/pipeline-website-static/README.md

 ## Infra

-The underlying terraform module can be found at <https://github.com/hauslo/infra-website>
+The underlying terraform module can be found at <https://github.com/hauslo/infra-website> (can be tested locally)

 ## Test